 Here’s another offering backed by Liberty Tax: ESmart Tax offers free e-filing of 1040EZ and state forms.

 EFile.com offers free basic federal filing and advises this option if you’re single or married and filing jointly with no dependents.

 If you need to file a state return and expect a refund, you can choose to have the fee for your state filing deducted from your refund.
 You can get 50% off if you file with your state when you enter the promo code “50eFile.com.”

 If things get complicated, eFile promises to charge for only the least expensive service you need.
 There’s no pressure to get a deluxe package if you won’t use all the perks.

 Search the IRS database of VITA centers — a lot of them are at local libraries — to see if you need an appointment.

-Lisa Rowan is a writer and producer at The Penny Hoarder.
+Lisa Rowan is a senior writer at The Penny Hoarder.
 She stocks up on antacids during tax season.